top of page

 Imagine standing beneath the towering steps of Chichén Itzá as the sunlight transforms stone into a living serpent.
 Each year, on the spring and autumn equinoxes, the setting sun casts shadows that bring the pyramid’s serpent god, Kukulcán, to life.

-This breathtaking event isn’t coincidence — it’s the result of Mayan astronomy, a system so advanced that it rivaled modern calculations of celestial cycles.
+This breathtaking event isn’t a coincidence — it’s the result of Mayan astronomy, a system so advanced that it rivaled modern calculations of celestial cycles.

 At Ocean Breeze Beach Resort, just a few hours from these sacred sites, you can experience both the wonder of ancient science and the tranquility of the Caribbean.